 GIF (pronounced “gift”) is a graphics format that can be displayed on almost all web browsers.
 It is a common compression format used for transferring graphics files between different computers.
 Most of the “pictures” you see online are GIF files.
 They display in 256 colors and have built-in compression.
 GIF images are the most common form of banner creative.

 A GIF animation tool that creates sequences of images to simulate animation and allows for transparent Background colors.
 Animated GIF’s can generate higher response rates than static banners.

-The original pay per click search engine that changed names and is now located at www.overture.com.
-Was acquired by Yahoo in 2003.
+The original pay per click search engine that was acquired by Yahoo in 2003.

 The name of the spider used by Google.
 Instructions to Googlebot can be directed in the robots.txt file.
 Googlebot statistics can be viewed with web analytics software‚ on web server logs‚ and in Google webmaster tools.

 Some internet marketers reference “Google Dance” as the time just after the search engine results pages change because of a change in Google algorithms.
 Usually webmasters and marketers who lost top ranking and keyword placements were the ones who told the “Google Dance” story.